AI for UK Financial Services Firms: a Practical Guide

 of UK SMEs across all sectors are actively using AI tools as of mid-2025, but adoption in regulated financial services lags this baseline materially.
 (Source: UK government AI Activity in UK Business report.)

+Compliance is the backbone running through all three sub-verticals above.
 The FCA has been explicit that it is not introducing AI-specific regulation.
 Its approach is outcomes-based, technology-neutral, and rests on the principle that existing frameworks (SMCR, Consumer Duty, conduct rules, operational resilience) already cover the safe use of AI.
-This sounds permissive but is actually more demanding in practice.
-AI is regulated through the same rules that already govern your business, which means the accountability falls on existing senior managers, and the question is whether they can demonstrate it.
+This sounds permissive but is more demanding in practice, because the accountability falls on existing senior managers under the rules they are already subject to.

 Individuals within financial services firms are on the hook for harm caused to consumers through AI.